 You are bound by the requests for information corresponding to the REACH Annexes applicable to your own registered tonnage of the Substance at the time of evaluation.
-Therefore you have to comply with the requirements of Annexes VII to IX of REACH.
+Therefore, as you have registered a substance at 100-1000 tpa, you have to comply with the requirements of Annexes VII, VIII and IX of REACH.